James2022-rgb/live2d-cubism-core-sys/README.md

 License
 ----------------------------
-This crate is in no way endorsed, certified or otherwise approved by Live2D Inc., nor is its author affiliated with them.
+This Rust crate is in no way endorsed, certified or otherwise approved by Live2D Inc., nor is its author affiliated with them.

 By using this crate, and therefore Live2D Cubism Core, you agree to and accept the _Live2D Proprietary Software License Agreement_.